ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_formats/genome-coordinates.md

   - "@andrewyatz"
 permalink: /categories/formats/genome-coordinates.html
 description: >
-  Recommendations to use 0-based positions and 0-based half-open intervals when representing genome coordinates and regions in APIs.
+  Use "0-start, half-open" intervals when representing coordinates in all systems bar when data is displayed to a human.
 excerpt_separator: <!--more-->
 category:
   - formats